 What COMPIT Does

-COMPIT is a system of biological and analytical assays that combines novel cell lines, 3D scaffolds and primary cells to deliver an in vitro human cell-based immune system that recapitulates the in vivo human microenvironment.
-It can be used during preclinical development to assess drug-induced tissue damage and immunogenicity and to predict the human immune response as a result of a drug and drug-induced tissue damage.
-COMPIT fits into the current scheme of preclinical studies.
+COMPIT is a system of biological and analytical assays that combines human cell lines, primary cells and 3D cultures to deliver an in vitro human cell-based immune system that recapitulates the in vivo human microenvironment.
+It can be used during preclinical development to assess drug-induced tissue damage and immunogenicity and to predict immune-mediated pathology as a result of drug immunogenicity.

 Please contact us for more information.